qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/graphics.rst

 ----------
 Generates a polar plot based on the value of an input vector layer.

-Two fields must be entered as parameters: one that define the category each feature two (to group features) and another one with the variable to plot (this has to be a numeric one).
+Two fields must be entered as parameters: one that defines the category each feature (to group features) and another one with the variable to plot (this has to be a numeric one).

 Parameters